Steel prices remain quiet in thin trade

 Magazine Archives

-New Delhi, Apr 23 (PTI) Steady conditions persisted at the local steel market in the national capital today as prices moved in a narrow range in limited deals and pegged at last levels.
+New Delhi, Apr 3 (PTI) The local steel market remained steady in the national capital today as prices by and large moved in a narrow range in scattered deals and pegged at the last levels.

-Traders said adequate stocks position against scattered deals from construction units kept steel prices steady.
+Traders said, adequate stocks position against limited deals from construction units, kept steel prices unaltered.

 Following are todays quotations (in Rs per tonne):